sadamexx/sadamexx/README.md

 ![Me in Egypt!](Pyramids.jpg)
-### Hello World! 👋 Here is what I am currently working on.
+### Hello World! 👋 Like the shirt says GOALS.
+GRIND.
+GOD.

 - 🔭 I’m currently working on ...Family Promise of Spokane